caievelyn/caievelyn.github.io/_posts/2020-10-18-ground-game.md

 description: What are the most salient factors to consider when predicting the 2020 election?
 ---

 2020 is certainly an extraordinary year, and there are many new and existing factors that may contribute to the election outcome.
-While demographic voting blocs have always been of interest, prediction is complicated by issues in turnout and a damepened ground game due to COVID-19 restrictions.
+While demographic voting blocs have always been of interest, prediction is complicated by issues in turnout and a dampened ground game due to COVID-19 restrictions.
 As such, this blog post will explore the ground game and demographic variables to determine which factors are most salient for the 2020 presidential election.

 ## The Ground Game